 Apply to the Ph.D.
 Program!

 Choosing a university is an important step to your overall academic career.
 It's important to make sure that the institutions to which you apply have the programs and resources that meet your personal and academic needs.

-We believe that the School of Education & Allied Professions offers some of the best academic and student-services programs.
+We believe that the School of Education & Health Sciences offers some of the best academic and student-services programs.
 Our students are some of the most accomplished and motivated students anywhere.
 Explore the university for yourself.
 Use the links below to learn more about what it takes to be a Flyer.

 Applicants to the Ph.D. in

 - Official transcripts from all previously attended colleges or universities must be submitted directly from the colleges or universities to the University of Dayton Office of